-The literature confirms the well-known phenomenon that chemically-dispersed oil, as all oilin-water emulsions, destabilizes after the initial dispersion (Fingas and Ka'aihue, 2006; Fingas 2008).
+The literature confirms the well-known phenomenon that chemically dispersed oil destabilizes after the initial dispersion (Fingas and Ka'aihue, 2006; Fingas 2008).
 The destabilization of oil-in-water emulsions such as chemical oil dispersions is a consequence of the fact that most emulsions are not thermodynamically stable.
 Ultimately, natural forces move the emulsions to a stable state, which consists of separated oil and water.
 The rate at which this occurs is important.
 An emulsion that stays sufficiently stable until long past its practical use consideration may be said to be kinetically stable.
 Kinetic stability is a consideration when describing an emulsion.
 An emulsion is said to be kinetically stable when significant separation (usually considered to be half or 50% of the dispersed phase) occurs outside of the usable time.